oswida/cyber/docs/en/srd.md

 **Lock**: Reducing a character's INF to zero means that they cannot use the Infosphere until they have regained at least one point of this ability.

 **Hacking**: Network nodes can have an HP level and an INF level specified.
 To access such a node (without the owner's permission), the player must reduce its HP to zero.
 In order to do so, it is required to carry out attacks using the neuroprocessor.
-Once the HP is removed, the player takes control of the node for **as many rounds** as his **INF level**.
+Once the HP is removed, the player takes control of the node for **as many rounds** as his **current INF level**.

 **Data destruction**: After reducing the node's HP to zero, the player can still perform the attack but this time will reduce the node's INF.
 Reducing a node's **INF to zero** means irrevocably **destroying the data or program** (unless its owner had a backup).
 Reducing a node's INF to values other than zero has no effect on the game.